VITAE

 This is a modular course, co-taught by Professors Kathleen Wrinn and Rufus Bonds.
 Half of the course (led by Prof. Wrinn) will center on the design, creation, and performance of short solo cabarets, highlighting students’ unique strengths, life experiences, and artistic points of view.
 At the culmination of the course, each "mini-cabaret" will be presented for virtual public performance, with an eye toward how to expand and modify them for presentation at brick-and-mortar venues in the future.
 The other half (led by Prof. Bonds) will consist of researching specific industry expertise, connected with interviews, conversations, and masterclasses with Devon Hadsell, DeMarius Copes, Gregory Butler, Angela Robinson, Karen Olivo, and LaChanze.

 Each week the class will discuss a particular artist’s body of work.
 During that week the particular artist will present a seminar.
-An immersive online experience with these Renown Artist.
+An immersive online experience with these Renown Artists.

 (3 credits) Spring/2019 sections: M001, M002, M003 (3 credits) Spring/2020